Skip to content

 Conclusion

-While a 6:1 UNUN seems convenient, the real-world penalties in heat, saturation, complexity, and losses make it unsuitable for high power.
-A 4:1 UNUN, 9:1 UNUN, or a tunable network is the better solution.
+While a 6:1 UNUN can be useful in specific low- or moderate-power applications, the real-world penalties in winding complexity, thermal margin, broadband behavior, and mismatch tolerance make it less attractive for high-power operation.
+A 4:1 UNUN, 9:1 UNUN, or a tunable network is often the better solution, depending on the actual antenna impedance.

 Mini-FAQ